Sunday, June 24, 2018

 4. Break Away from It All – 4:19

 None of the titles used for the solo albums seemed right for this.
-Considering several of Yes’ album titles are just one word (Fragile, Relayer, Tormato, Drama), I leaned in that direction.
+Considering several of Yes’ album titles are just one word (Fragile, Relayer, Tormato, Drama, etc.), I leaned in that direction.
 The song “The Gates of Delerium” on the band’s previous album Relayer was based on Tolstoy’s “War and Peace,” and that got me thinking about how everyone in the band was contributing at least one song.
 Looking at synonyms for peace I finally chose “Harmony” for the title.
 It just seemed to encapsulate everything, including the obvious connection to music.
 But then I decided it didn't sound "high brow" enough for a Yes album title so I changed it to Harmonium.

 As far as a cover, Yes was in a transition at this point.
 By 1976, the band had had six albums (including live and compilation albums) with covers designed by Roger Dean.
 But after the solo albums, the band’s next two album covers were created by the design group Hipgnosis.
 So I wasn’t sure what exactly to do at first.
-But finally I decided to use the original artwork Dean created for Howe’s solo album, re-crop it, and then add the band logo and album title.
+Finally, I decided to use the original artwork Dean created for Howe’s solo album, re-crop it, and then add the band logo and album title.

 Sunday, June 17, 2018